-With its grand cobblestoned squares lined with outrageously exuberant Baroque buildings, Lille is one of France’s best-kept secrets.
+With its grand cobblestoned squares lined with exuberant Baroque buildings, Lille is one of France’s best-kept secrets.
 And thanks to its excellent rail connections, it is easy to take a day trip to Lille from other major cities, including London via Eurostar.

 But which are the best things to see during one day in Lille?